God’s Plan: The Role of Israel in Scripture for Us

 Our Part in God’s Plan

 God has commanded us to make disciples of all peoples.
 (Matthew 28:19) “All” means Jews and non-Jews alike.
-Our part is to help the Jewish people get to know their own Messiah.
+The Church’s part is to help the Jewish people get to know their own Messiah.
 Then, we will be aligning ourselves and partnering with God in His redemptive purposes not only for Israel but the whole planet.

 We should not be sitting on the edge of our seats watching God perform His final act alone on the world stage.
 Instead, we need to get out of our seats, join His cast, and play our part in God’s plan for Israel and the nations.